Made with chopped hard-boiled eggs, mashed potatoes, and green onions, Vegetable Potato Salad is creamy, comforting, and oh so delicious!

 I made this potato salad a while ago as a part of a Sunday night dinner, which was when potato salads were typically served when I was growing up.
 I remember telling John.e how much I loved this particular potato salad, and if there was ever a time that I found myself on death row, this would be my last meal request.
 Yes, it is that good!

-In true Newfoundland fashion, this potato salad is not even close to the potato salad’s inspired by the German variety, and is not anywhere near close to yours, Vera!
+In true Newfoundland fashion, this potato salad is not even close to the potato salads inspired by the German variety, and is not anywhere near close to yours, Vera!
 (Vera is a colleague of mine who makes one of the best tasting potato salads I’ve ever eaten.
 It’s loaded with celery, pickles, and fresh dill.)

 Even in Newfoundland though, you will find varieties of this salad.
 In fact, even the name of the salad differs from region to region.
 I grew up in a town where it was commonly known as a White Potato Salad.
 My aunt, who lived a two hour drive away, always called it a Vegetable Potato Salad, which sounds much better and appealing to me!

-There’s just one word of warning – do not under any circumstances mistaken canned peas and carrots for canned vegetable medley.
-In order for this potato salad to taste the way it should, it must be canned peas, carrots, green beans, corn, and diced potato.
-Trust me on this!
+There’s just one word of warning – do not under any circumstances mistake canned peas and carrots for canned vegetable medley.
+In order for this potato salad to taste the way it should, it must be canned peas, carrots, green beans, corn, etc. Trust me on this!

 - ½ cup mayonnaise

-- 1 tablespoon sugar
+- 2 tablespoons sugar

-- ½ cup canned mixed vegetables, drained
+- 15 ounces canned mixed vegetables, drained

-- 6 large hard-boiled eggs, roughly chopped
+- 6 large eggs, hard boiled, peeled and roughly chopped

-- Transfer to a glass bowl with a tight fitting lid and place in the refrigerator for 3-4 hours.
+- Transfer to a glass bowl with a tight fitting lid.
+Refrigerate for at least 4 hours or overnight for best results.